hpca-uji/PyDTNN/README.md

   - `--augment-scale`: Resize the images. `True` if specified.
   - `--augment-scale-size`: New size of the images.
 Default: `300`.
   - `--augment-perspective`: Probability to change the perspective in training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
-  - `--augment-perspective-factor`: The perspective distorsion factor.
+  - `--augment-perspective-factor`: The perspective distortion factor.
 The ranges are from 0.0 to 0.5.
 Default: `0.25`.
   - `--augment-normalize`: Normalize dataset.
 Default: `False`.
   - `--augment-normalize-offset`: Offset samples by a value.
 Default: `-0.45`.
   - `--augment-normalize-scale`: Scale samples by a value.
 Default: `3.75`.